-- Drinking during pregnancy can result in a condition known as Foetal Alcohol Spectrum Disorder or FASD, which can cause congenital abnormalities, brain damage and lifelong disabilities
+- Drinking during pregnancy can result in a condition known as fetal alcohol spectrum disorder, or FASD, which can cause congenital abnormalities, brain damage and lifelong disabilities.

-- when applying the latest international data to Australia, analysis by the Victorian Cancer Council estimated that 22 percent of the nation’s breast cancer cases were linked to alcohol consumption
+- When applying the latest international data to Australia, analysis by the Victorian Cancer Council estimated 22% of the nation’s breast cancer cases were linked to alcohol consumption

 Watch these ads on alcohol and cancer . . .